freddysilber/dictionary-cli/README.md

 ## How To Use

 Search in the command line for a word and recieve its definition as well as the Word of the Day!
+After forking this repo and getting the gem installed, open a new terminal window and 'cd' to the /dictionary-cli folder you just cloned.
+When inside the folder, run './bin/dictionary' in the command prompt.

 <!-- ## Development